windmill-labs/windmill-benchmarks/airflow/README.md

 Airflow
 =======

 Airflow has a pretty good documentation on how to self host.
 They provide a docker compose [here](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html).
 We used it with no modification.
-We tries another executor but then decided to use Celery as it seems to be the recommended one (and the default from the docker compose).
+As indicated in the docs, make sure to persist the user ID to the env variable before starting the docker compose (simply run `echo -e "AIRFLOW_UID=$(id -u)" > .env`).
+We tried another executor but then decided to use Celery as it seems to be the recommended one (and the default from the docker compose).

+Once started, you can login to airflow going to http://<HOSTNAME>:8080.
+Default credentials are airflow/airflow

 The folder `dags/` contains the 2 DAGs for the 2 benchmarks and will be mounted in the Airflow container, such that they should appear in the landing page of Airflow when it starts (you can filter by tag `benchmark`).